 HRSA will provide funding in the form of a cooperative agreement.
-A cooperative agreement is a financial assistance mechanism where substantial involvement is anticipated between HRSA and the recipient during performance of the contemplated project.
+A cooperative agreement, as opposed to a grant, is an award instrument of financial assistance in which substantial involvement is anticipated between HRSA and the recipient during performance of the contemplated project.